nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 ### Difficulty thresholds

-The mainnet's base difficulty threshold currently `0xffffffc000000000` for all blocks.
-To be valid the work field must contain a nonce above this value, but the nodes also prioritize the order in which they process transactions based on how far above this threshold the work value is.
-Due to the prioritization it may be desirable to generate work further above the threshold to guarantee faster processing by network.
-To assist integrations with managing these work difficulty levels, nodes monitor the trend of difficulty seen on blocks being processed and make that available via the [`active_difficulty`](/commands/rpc-protocol/#active_difficulty) RPC.
+The mainnet's base difficulty threshold is currently `0xffffffc000000000` for all blocks.
+For a block to be valid, its work field must satisfy the above work equations using this value for threshold.
+Nodes also prioritize the order in which they confirm transactions based on how far above this threshold the work value is.
+This only happens in case of saturation.
+Due to prioritization, it may be desirable to generate work further above the threshold to guarantee faster processing by the network.
+To assist integrations with managing these work difficulty levels, nodes monitor the trend of difficulty seen on unconfirmed blocks, and expose that value via the [`active_difficulty`](/commands/rpc-protocol/#active_difficulty) RPC.

 **Development node wallet behavior**

-The developer wallet included with the node is configured to pre-cache work as the base threshold and monitor any blocks it publishes to the network for confirmation.
+The developer wallet included with the node is configured to pre-cache work at the base threshold and monitor any blocks it publishes to the network for confirmation.
 If they are not confirmed within 5 seconds, the difficulty on that block will be compared against the active difficulty seen on the network.
-If the block has a lower work value than the network then new work generation is requested at the higher level.
+If the block has a lower work value than the network, then new work generation is requested at the higher level.

 **Difficulty management for external integrations**